jyp/topics/FunctionalIncrementalParsing/Scratch.markdown

 partialParses = scanl (\c -> evalL . pushOne c)
 ~~~~

-However, this suffers from a major drawback.
+This still suffers from a major drawback: as long as a function application is not
-A suspension "deep down", e.g.

-      partials = f_1 (f_2 (f_3 ... (f_n \sigma_n)))
+saturated, the polish expression will start with a (potentially long) prefix of the
+form:

-      partialsP = App $ Val v_1 $ App $ Val v_2 $  ... $ App $ Val v_n
+      partialsP = App $ Val v_1 $ App $ Val v_2 $  ... $ App $ Suspend nil cons

-cannot be simplified.
-This means that this situation can persist as long as
+which cannot be simplified.

-the suspension does not resolve to a saturation of the functions that it's
-applied to.
+This prefix can persist until the end of the input is reached.
+A possible remedy is
+to avoid writing expressions that lead to this sort of intermediate results, and
+we will see in section [ref] how to do this in a particularly important case.
+This
+however works only up to some point: indeed, there must always be an unsaturated
+application (otherwise the result would be independent of the input).
+In general,
+after parsing a prefix of size $n$, it is reasonable to expect a partial application
+of depth $O(log~n), otherwise the parser discards information.

 Thus we have to use a better strategy to simplify intermediate results.
-Careful
-examination of the simplification procedure shows that applications are always
-performed around a given point of focus.
-We use the same technique as for lists:
+We want to avoid the cost of traversing the structure until we find a suspension
-use a zipper structure to keep the point of focus at the root of the data
+at each step.
+This suggests to use a zipper structure with the focus at this
-structure.
+suspension point.

 ~~~~
 data Zip output where